-- vi) Click the Join component to get the component properties field for the Join Component. - vii) The Basic Information tab opens by default. - a.
+- vi) Click the Join component to get the component properties field for the Join Component. - vii) The Basic Information tab opens by default.

+- a.
 Select an Invocation type from the drop-down menu to confirm the running mode of the reader component.
 Select 'Real-Time' or 'Batch' from the drop-down menu. - b.
 Deployment Type: It displays the deployment type for the component.
-This field comes pre-selected. - c.
+This field comes preselected. - c.
 Container Image Version: It displays the image version for the docker container.
-This field comes pre-selected.
+This field comes pre-selected. - d.
+Failover Event: Select a failover Event from the drop-down menu.

 - viii) Open the 'Meta Information' tab and provide the connection-specific details. - a.
 Select the first data source. - b.
 Select a Join Type from the drop-down menu. - c.
 Select the Second Data Source. - d.
-Configure the Join Columns- Enter the First Column Name, Second Column Name, and select a Condition from the drop-down menu.

-- Note: The Condition field can be ignored for the single join. - e.
+Configure the Join Columns- Enter the First Column Name, Second Column Name, and select a Condition from the drop-down menu. - Note: The Condition field can be ignored for the single join. - e.
 To use multiple joins, click on the 'Add New Column' option. - f.
 Use a checkmark in the box beside the 'Null Safe' option to include the 'null' values for join columns. - ix) Click the 'Save Component in Storage' icon to save the Join component properties.